Hax0rgurl/video2ascii/README.md

 # video2ascii

-Welcome to the Videoto Ascii!
+Welcome to the Video to Ascii!
 This web-based application offers a unique blend of video processing and AI-generated ASCII art, providing users with a creative platform for digital art experimentation.
 You can use it here without downloading the code: https://hax0rgurl.github.io/video2ascii/